benjamincrozat/content/articles/laravel-10.md

 }
 ```

-The boilerplate code is considerably smaller and easier to understand.
-Thanks to Laravel 10, people will be less intimidated by the perspective of making custom validation rules.
+The boilerplate code is considerably smaller and easier to understand than when using the old way.
+Thanks to Laravel 10, I think people will be less intimidated by the perspective of making custom validation rules.

 See the pull request on GitHub: [[10.x] Make invokable rules default](https://github.com/laravel/docs/pull/8165)